lgatto/SC-ICS-Proposal/SC-ISC-proposal.md

 facility (see this
 [issue](https://github.com/lgatto/SC-ICS-Proposal/issues/9) for
 details and discussions).
-Host organisation will need to provide a room with AV and a white board or flip chart, including, if possible, breakout space for small group activities.
+Host organisation will need to provide a room with AV and a white board or flip chart, as well as, if possible, breakout space for small group activities.

 While the instructor course is not targeted towards any specific